marekskopal/twelvedata/README.md

 // Create TwelveData instance
 $twelveData = new TwelveData('<yourApiKey>');

-// Get the one minute time series for the AAPL symbol
+// Get the one minute time series for the AAPL symbol.
+Response is in form of strict typed DTO (Data Transfer Object)
 $response = $twelveData->coreData->timeSeries(
     symbol: 'AAPL',
     interval: IntervalEnum::OneMinute,
+);

+// Alternatively, you can use the low level interface
+$response = $twelveData->get(
+    '/time_series',
+    [
+        'symbol' => 'AAPL',
+        'interval' => '1min',
+    ],
 );
 ```